rdlauer/articles/nativescript/securing-app/whitepaper.md

 ### Encrypt Local Data

-Out of the box, both iOS and Android prevent data stored by one app to be accessed by any other app on the device (effectively known as "sandboxing").
+Out of the box, both iOS and Android prevent data stored by one app to be accessed by any other app on the device (known as "sandboxing").
 Historically this has been a very effective way of making sure data isn't shared across distinct apps.
-However there are plenty of valid use cases for *wanting* data to be shared between apps.
-This is where the concept of "custom URL schemes" come into play.
-These allow data to pass between applications using simple URLs:
+However there are valid use cases for *wanting* data to be shared between apps.
+This is where the concept of "custom URL schemes" can come into play.
+URL schemes allow data to pass between applications using simple URLs:

 ![custom url scheme](2-custom-url-scheme.png)

-While custom URL schemes are not inherently unsecure, they do pose some risk for sharing data between apps using this shared URL scheme.
+While custom URL schemes are not inherently unsecure, they do pose some risk for sharing data between apps.

 In any case, it's always best to encrypt any and all data we are saving to the device.